danielyxie/bitburner/doc/source/basicgameplay/stockmarket.rst

 Hacking
-    If a server has a corresponding stock (e.g. *foodnstuff* server -> FoodNStuff stock), then hacking that server can
-    cause the corresponding stock's forecast to trend downwards in value over time.
+    If a server has a corresponding stock (e.g. *foodnstuff* server -> FoodNStuff stock), then hacking that server can decrease the stock's second-order forecast.
+This causes the corresponding stock's forecast to trend downwards in value over time.

     This effect only occurs if you set the *stock* option to